caithmac/upsc-digitalgarden/src/site/notes/UPSC/PSIR.md

 4.Equality: Social, political and economic; relationship between equality and freedom; Affirmative action.

-5.Rights: Meaning and theories; different kinds of rights; concept of Human Rights. [[Debates of Asian Value|Debates of Asian Value]]
+5.Rights: Meaning and theories; different kinds of rights; concept of Human Rights. [[UPSC/Debates of Asian Value|Debates of Asian Value]]

 6.Democracy: Classical and contemporary theories; different models of democracy-representative, participatory and deliberative.